How does it work? Through a number of topics the main aspects of our football robots are explained.

 - New generation (Two wheeler)

 The goal of the RoboCup initiative is to beat the world champion football by 2050 with a team of robots.
 To achieve this goal, a number of leagues have been established.
 RobotSports plays in the Middle Size League (MSL).
 In this league two teams of 5 robots play independently (without human intervention) a match of 2 x 15 minutes.
 The robots have a diameter of max 52 cm and are max 80 cm high.
-The game, lead by a human referee, occurs on a field of max 22m x 14m and is played with a normal uniform colored football.
-The referee instructions are passed to the teams by means of a software program (Refbox).
+The game is played on a field of max 22m x 14m using a uniformly colored football.
+The human referee's instructions are passed to the teams by means of a software program (Refbox).
 Every team must resend the instructions (without human intervention) to the players (robots)